KWIKERRR/aeroscapes-semantic-segmentation/README.md

 #### Visualization
 The code provides visualization tools to display input images, true segmentation masks, and predicted masks during or after the training process.
 This aids in understanding the model's performance.

+### Customization
+Feel free to customize the script according to your specific use case.
+You can adjust hyperparameters, experiment with different backbones, or modify the data loading pipeline to suit your dataset.

+### Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+Happy coding !